turrnut/SIMAS/README.md

 #### - call
 * call the function
 * OPERAND 1: the name of the function
+* OPERAND 2 and all even numbered operands beyond that: can only be either `v`, `c`, or `b` which specifies the mode of the argument. `v` is followed by a variable name, `c` is followed by a `str` or `num` constant, while `b` is followed by a `bool` constant.
+* OPERAND 3 and all odd numbered operands beyond that: value of the argument

 #### - conv
 * Convert to a different data type